missionfromdog/dsp/03-command_line.md

 Explore these other [ls options](http://www.techonthenet.com/unix/basic/ls.php) and pick 5 of your favorites:

 > >
-ls -1 is very functional;
+* ls -1 is very functional
-ls -g great view of a directory w/out the owner; less is more. ls -d seems very functional to get only directories, i like it. ls -lt nice list sorted by last modified ls -1r reverse order in a vertical list; can't get enough -1
+* ls -g great view of a directory w/out the owner; less is more
+* ls -d seems very functional to get only directories, i like it
+* ls -lt nice list sorted by last modified
+* ls -1r reverse order in a vertical list; can't get enough -1

 ---